What is the Best Life Insurance in BC for 2023?

 Term life insurance BC vs permanent life insurance BC

-In conclusion, if you are younger and have no health problems you may enjoy a term life policy.
-This allows you to provide for your dependents if you were not around.
+In conclusion, if you are younger and have no health problems you may enjoy a term life insurance policy.
+This allows you to provide for your dependents if you are not around.
 By the time the term expires, they will hopefully be financially independent and the family mortgage paid off.
-Term life insurance might also be a great fit for an older person, worried about their deteriorating health, who does not want to have to take further medical exams.
-A guaranteed life insurance policy could cover some small debt and final expenses.

 A whole life insurance policy might be best for buyers who want to ensure a payout and leave a legacy for their dependents.
 These policies have the added advantage of being a financial resource that can be tapped into if needed.